Ask A Librarian

 You may also find this UMSL Libraries tutorial on Interpreting Citations helpful.

 There are many different software packages designed to help manage your citations.
 Here are a few suggestions:

 - EndNote Basic is a web-only version of the full EndNote manager and is free for campus users after you create an account.

 - Zotero is open source software available as a standalone application or browser plug-in.

 - If you primarily work with EBSCO's EBSCOhost databases, try their Folders system.
-However, it is not well-suited to managing non-EBSCO resources.
+However, it does not work as well for managing EBSCO resources.

-- Microsoft Word also has some basic tools to manage citations within a paper: Using Microsoft Word 2010′s References Feature (for Students).
-For bigger projects, another tool may be more suitable.
+- also has some basic tools to manage citations within a paper:

 For technical support, contact the developers.
 The Libraries cannot provide technical support for these products.

 Mathematics and Writing Academic Center (Room 222 SSB)additional services.